mriscoc/RIGOL_DHO800_DHO900_GUI/README.md

 # RIGOL_DHO800_DHO900_GUI
 Sparrow Android GUI project for Rigol DHO800 and DHO900 series Oscilloscopes

+> [!NOTE]
+> DHO Actions must be started after the DHO Sparrow application is loaded to be able to connect to it, if the application closes and restarts, you must force a reconnect by pressing and holding the close icon [X] in the upper right corner of the DHO Actions screen and start it from the DHO Sparrow application.

 ## Extended GUI

 Latest version can be found at: